johnny-choo/simplelink/README.md

 1. Download the code
 2. Upload the files to your root folder
-3. Ta-da your link shortener website is now ready
+3. Ta-da your url shortener website is now ready